-See what’s new with the Great Lansing Regional Committee for Stormwater Management in their January 2018 newsletter.
+Check out the latest news from the Greater Lansing Regional Committee for Stormwater Management.
 View the newsletter here.

-See what’s new at the Greater Lansing Regional Committee for Storm Water Management.
-Read their newsletter here.
+Check out the latest news from the Greater Lansing Regional Committee for Stormwater Management.
+View their Spring 2018 newsletter here.

 The Greater Lansing Regional Committee for Stormwater Management has released its 2017 Annual Report.
 View the report here.

 From the DEQ Storm Water Update: The State of Michigan recently changed a rule under its Soil Erosion and Sedimentation Control (SESC) regulations (Part 91) to make it possible for a person conducting a transportation related project, authorized by a state or governmental agency within its jurisdiction or easement, to obtain a soil erosion permit …